novitatlabs/file/README.md

 ### How to use?

 Copy and paste the file.sh in your project folder.
-Edit the Authour name and e-mail id.
+Edit the Author name and e-mail id.

 ```
 AUTHOUR_NAME="yogeshwaran"